Running Calf Injuries

 Total rupture.
 All the muscle fibres have been torn, losing continuity throughout the muscle.
 This is a serious injury and highly disabling.
 The athlete will be unable to walk pain free.
 Often bruising will appear below the tear site and there may well be a palpable bulge where the calf muscle has recoiled upon itself.

-Calf Pain – Treatment and Rehabilitation:
+Calf Strain Treatment & Rehabilitation:

 Treatment of most calf injuries is initially much the same as that of any soft tissue injury.
 The Rest, Ice, Compression, Elevation (R.I.C.E) principal should be followed.
 Then a gradual return to exercise undertaken.
 Sports massage is also good once the initial acute phase has passed.
 In terms of timescales for rest, a good rule of thumb is 3 weeks for a grade 1 strain and 4-6 weeks for a grade 2 strain.
-A grade 3 tear will most likely require surgery followed by a 12 week rehabilitation programme.
+A grade 3 tear will most likely require surgery followed by a twelve-week rehabilitation programme.

 As with any injury, the rehabilitation phase is an ideal opportunity to target those areas we all ignore in our weekly training routine.
 The core muscles and glute muscles are a great place to turn focus to when you are restricted in terms of activity.
 The stronger these muscles can become, the more likely a successful outcome is to be reached both in terms of injury recovery and subsequent performance.

-Particularly after any injury to the leg, the first step in the rehabilitation process is to correct any limp that may remain after the pain has gone.
+Particularly after an injury to the leg, the first step in the rehabilitation process is to correct any limp that may remain after the pain has gone.
 These limps become habitual both in running and in walking and can cause problems in areas such as the lower back.

 Specific single-leg exercises are important to build the strength in the injured limb and take away the temptation to use the other leg to bear an uneven portion of the load.
 These exercises also enable the body to regain its sense of balance which will have been lost on the injured side during the injury period.

-Once improvements have been made in single leg strength and balance, low level plyometric exercises may be re-introduced as a precursor to running.
+Once improvements have been made in single leg strength and balance, low-level plyometric exercises may be re-introduced as a precursor to running.
 Jumping, hopping and skipping are all useful to re-introduce the muscle to the dynamic loading needed for running.

 Once successfully progressed through the multidirectional plyometric exercises, running may be re-introduced in short bursts.
 A sure way to re-injure the muscle is to do too much too soon at this stage.
 Running is to be approached with a methodical approach in terms of progressing from session to session.
 Keep a watchful eye on running technique – especially foot position on contact.